cmyoo/cosmos/paper/paper.md

 - Adiabatic spherically symmetric initial fluctuation

 The physical parameter setting is the same as the corresponding example for the 3+1 dimensional simulation.
-But resolution is finer in this example of the spherically symmetric 1+1 code.
+However, the resolution is finer in this example of the spherically symmetric 1+1 code.

 - Spherically symmetric iso-curvature

 The physical parameter setting is the same as the corresponding example for the 3+1 dimensional simulation.
-But resolution is finer in this example of the spherically symmetric 1+1 code.
+However, the resolution is finer in this example of the spherically symmetric 1+1 code.

 - Type II-B PBH formation